magicaltrap/tensorboard_example/README.md

 )
 ```

 We have 3 different learning rates [0.01, 0.005, 0.001], two batch sizes [100, 1000] and different numbers of num_workers (denotes the number of processes that generate batches in parallel).
 Is the set `(lr=0.01, batch_size=100, num_workers=0)` good?
 Or is for example the set `(lr=0.005, batch_size=1000, num_workers=1)` better?
-Taking the cartesian product of these sets equals to 12 different combination of hyperparameters.
+Taking the cartesian product of those sets equals to 12 different combination of hyperparameters.
 We could conduct 12 separate training sessions and compare their performances afterwards.
 Or we could include all 12 possible sets of hyperparameters in a single training loop and compare them in TensorBoard afterwards.
 Let's do the later.

 # RunManager.py